jaspy2/jaspy/README.md

 default  main-sq.foobar.com               WS-C2960XR-24PD-I
 ```

-You should also see Prometheus metrics in the jaspy-devicepoller.
+You should now be able to see Prometheus metrics in the jaspy-devicepoller.
 Try:

 ```
 curl http://localhost:8098/metrics |grep jaspy